Low Rank Based Subspace Inference for the Laplace Approximation of Bayesian Neural Networks: RECENT WORK

-\cite{Izmailov2019} developed a low-dimensional affine subspace inference scheme.
-They selected a linear combination of parameter vectors which span a vector space around the MAP.
-Since this subspace is low-dimensional different methods can be used to approximately sample from the posterior distribution.
-However, they observed that their uncertainties are too small such that they had to use a tempered posterior to obtain reasonable uncertainties. \cite{Daxberger2021} chose a subset of parameters to construct a subspace model.
+\citet{2020Lee} and \citet{yang2024bayesian} apply low rank approximations for dimensional reduction in the context of the KFAC approximation. \citet{Izmailov2019} developed a low-dimensional affine subspace inference scheme.
+They select a linear combination of parameter vectors which span a vector space around the MAP.
+Since they consider low-dimensional subspaces ($s\leq 10$) different methods are available to approximately sample from the posterior distribution.
+However, they observed that the posterior obtained in these low-dimensional subspaces is too concentrated, so that only a tempered posterior leads to reasonable uncertainties. \citet{dold2024bayesian} apply this idea to semi-structured models. \citet{Daxberger2021} choose a subset of parameters to construct a subspace model.
 This subset is selected by the parameters that have the highest posterior variance.
-However, this work requires quite a large number of parameters to be selected (up to $4\cdot 10^4$).
+However, this work often requires the selection of quite a large number of parameters ($s$ up to $4\cdot 10^4$).
 Our framework is closest to this work.
-In contrast, we study the predictive instead of the posterior distribution to obtain a feasible parameter subspace.
-In addition, we show in the following that neither an ad hoc tempering of the posterior distribution nor thousands of parameters are needed to estimate the uncertainty reliable.
+In contrast to previous work, we study the predictive instead of the posterior distribution to obtain a feasible parameter subspace.
+In addition, we observe that neither an ad hoc tempering of the posterior distribution nor thousands of parameters are needed to construct faithful lower dimensional approximations.

-\section{Terminology and Background}
+\section{TERMINOLOGY AND BACKGROUND}